GetDutchie/brick/packages/brick_build/README.md

 ### Interpreting Class-level Annotations

-Class-level annotations must be expanded from their constantized versions back to an easily-digestible Dart form:1
+Class-level annotations must be expanded from their constantized versions back to an easily-digestible Dart form:

 ```dart
 // RestSerializable is our previously-noted configuration class